-- Bitcoin is the world’s most established virtual coin by market capitalization.
+- Bitcoin is the world’s most popular virtual coin by market capitalization.

 - In just a short time, Bitcoin has experienced some of the most volatile cycles ever seen in currencies.